domino-team/docs/docs/diy/uboot.md

 Hit any key to stop autobooting:  0
 ```
-Press any key quicly to stop booting.
+Quickly press any key to stop booting.

 Uboot console
 -------------
 Uboot is very useful to save your router.
 Here is some useful command in uboot.

-`printenv` print out the environment variables
+`printenv` prints out the environment variables

 ```
 uboot> printenv